lowandrew/SigSeekr/README.md

 ### Installation

+Installable via pip.
+It's recommended that you create a virtual environment and then:
+`pip install sigseekr`.
+This will allow you to use the SigSeekr script from anywhere on your system by typing `sigseekr.py`.

-Just clone this repository - you'll need the `SigSeekr.py` script.
+Alternatively, you can clone this repository to get the code.

 ### External Dependencies